 The analysis of textual information to make sense of its meaning and intentions.
 NLP software can take a large amount of text and see how words are linked together to assess positive or negative sentiment, relationships, associations, and meaning.
 For example, researchers can study medical records to see which patient symptoms appear to be most related to particular illnesses.

 Researchers use computer software to “perform some task by analyzing training examples” and by grouping data based on common similarities.
 Similar to the neural nodes of a brain, neural networks learn in layers and build complex concepts out of simpler ones.
-They break up tasks, identify objects at a number of different levels, and apply that knowledge to other activities.
-These kinds of systems allow computers to learn and adapt to changing circumstances, similar to the way a brain functions.
+They break up tasks, identify objects, and apply that knowledge to other activities.
+These kinds of systems allow computers to learn.
 Deep learning and many of the most prominent recent applications of machine learning operate through neural networks (e.g., driverless cars, deepfakes, and AlphaGo game playing).

 Quantum computers have tremendous capacity for storing and processing information because their storage processes are not in the form of a zero or one, as is the case with traditional computers.
 Rather, they take advantage of superposition—the fact that electrons can be in two places at once—to create “quantum bits” that store multiple values in each point.
 That capability dramatically increases storage capacity and decreases processing times, thereby improving the scope of data, textual, or image analysis.